MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_break_door.md

 `minecraft:behavior.break_door` allows an entity to break down doors.

 > [!CAUTION]
 > `minecraft:behavior.break_door` is not currently used by any entities within Minecraft: Bedrock Edition.
-In it's place, the parameter`"can_break_doors"` has been added to the `"minecraft:navigation` component to allow entities to break down doors.
+In its place, the parameter`"can_break_doors"` has been added to the `"minecraft:navigation` component to allow entities to break down doors.

 ## Parameters